Brady James Forrest

 He has presented work at the American Studies Association Annual Meeting, the Mezipatra Queer Film Festival, the Museum of Popular Culture Conference, and the DC Queer Studies Symposium.

-In the 2014-2015 academic year he was a GWU University Archives Diversity Research Fellow and in 2015 he received a Jeffrey C. Kasch Foundation Student Research Grant.
-His current research is supported by a GWU Columbian College of Arts and Sciences PhD Fellowship.
+In the 2014-2015 academic year he was a GW University Archives Diversity Research Fellow and in 2015 he received a Jeffrey C. Kasch Foundation Student Research Grant.
+His current research is supported by a GW Columbian College of Arts and Sciences PhD Fellowship.
 He received his Bachelor’s degree in Global and International Studies from UC Santa Barbara and his Master’s degree in American Studies from the George Washington University.
 Contact: [email protected]